mobxjs/serializr/README.md

 `lookupFunction(identifier, callback, context)` where:

 1.  `identifier` is the identifier being resolved
-2.  `callback` is a node style calblack function to be invoked with the found object (as second arg) or an error (first arg)
+2.  `callback` is a node style callback function to be invoked with the found object (as second arg) or an error (first arg)
 3.  `context` see context.

 The lookupFunction is optional.
-If it is not provided, it will try to find an object of the expected type and required identifier within the same JSON document
+If it is not provided, serializr will try to find an object of the expected type and required identifier within the same JSON document.

-N.B. mind issues with circular dependencies when importing model schema's from other files!
+N.B. mind issues with circular dependencies when importing model schemas from other files!
 The module resolve algorithm might expose classes before `createModelSchema` is executed for the target class.

 **Parameters**